-The Independent International Commission of Inquiry on the Syrian Arab Republic, established by the UN Human Rights Council in 2011, monitored and reported on violations of international law committed in Syria although the Syrian government continued to deny it entry to the country.
+The Independent International Commission of Inquiry on the Syrian Arab Republic, established by the UN Human Rights Council in 2011, continued to monitor and report on violations of international law committed by parties to the conflict, although it remained barred by the government from entering Syria.

-Armed conflict – violations by Syrian government forces and allies, including Russia
+Armed conflict – violations by Syrian government forces and allies, including Iran and Russia

 Indiscriminate attacks and direct attacks on civilians